How to Transfer Google Ads Data into Google BigQuery

 Using Data Pipelines/Connectors to Get Google Ads Data into BigQuery

 Another alternative to populate a Google BigQuery data warehouse with Google Ads data is to use a third-party data pipeline or connector.
-There are a number of solutions that exist such as Supermetrics, Funnel, or Improvado.
+There are a number of solutions that exist such as Supermetrics, Funnel, and Improvado.
 With each of these solutions, the advertiser is responsible for launching, managing, and paying for a data warehouse.
-The connectors/pipelines handle transferring Google Ads data to the data warehouse on a regular basis.
+The connectors/pipelines transfer Google Ads data to the data warehouse on a regular basis.
 Depending on the solution, pricing may fluctuate based on the number of Google Ads accounts and/or data sources linked, the frequency or size of data transfers, and the level of support needed.

 Although we can’t cover spin up directions for each connector individually, we’ve selected SuperMetrics for BigQuery given that Supermetrics is used by many PPC advertisers.